 History Hotel in Bangkok

-Our mansion is steeped in history, the beginnings of which date back to 1923.
-At that time, Bangkok had an influx of Italian artists arriving to work under the commission of King Rama V. Famous artists such as Galileo Chini and Carlo Rigoli worked on projects all around the city.
-Praya Chollabhumipanish – a noble of the Royal Court Custom Department – assigned to design and build the mansion, was greatly influenced by these Italian artists.
-The original building called “Baan Bang Yee Khan” is typical of the Paladio architecture of this period.
-Located right on the banks of the Chao Phraya River, its position was ideal as an observation point for the owner’s custom duty as well as his home.
+Praya Palazzo is steeped in history, the beginnings of which date back to 1923.
+At that time, Bangkok had an influx of Italian artists arriving at work under the commission of King Rama V. Famous artists such as Galileo Chini and Carlo Rigoli worked on projects all around the city.
+Praya Chollabhumipanish – a noble of the Royal Court Custom Department – assigned to design and build the villa, was greatly influenced by these Italian artists.
+The original building called “Baan Bang Yee Khan” is typical of the Palladio architecture of this period.
+Located right on the banks of the Chao Phraya River, its position was ideal as an observation point for the owner’s customs duty as well as his home.

-Praya Chollabhumipanish, his wife and their 10 children had many happy years in the mansion.
+Praya Chollabhumipanish, his wife and their 10 children had many happy years in the villa.
 In 1946, when the main means of transportation changed from waterways to roads, the family moved to the Sukhumvit area, on the other side of the river.
-The house’s ownership was then transferred to the Foundation for Muslim Community and it was turned into the Rachakarun School.
+The house’s owner was then transferred to the Foundation for Muslim Community and it was turned into the Rachakarun School.

-From being a house of a noble family to a school for children, “Baan Bang Yee Khan” still stood to offer warmth to the students, teachers and boarders without religious distinction.
+From being a house of a noble family to a school for children, “Baan Bang Yee Khan” still stood to offer warmth to the students, teachers, and borders without religious distinction.
 The school operated until 1978 when it closed due to financial difficulties.
 Five years later, the building became the Indara Vocational school until 1996.